hashicorp/terraform-provider-aws/docs/running-and-writing-acceptance-tests.md

 Running acceptance tests requires version 0.12.26 or higher of the Terraform CLI to be installed.

 For advanced developers, the acceptance testing framework accepts some additional environment variables that can be used to control Terraform CLI binary selection, logging, and other behaviors.
-See the [Extending Terraform documentation](https://www.terraform.io/docs/extend/testing/acceptance-tests/index.html#environment-variables) for more information.
+See the [SDKv2 documentation](https://www.terraform.io/plugin/sdkv2/testing/acceptance-tests#environment-variables) for more information.

 Please Note: On macOS 10.14 and later (and some Linux distributions), the default user open file limit is 256.
 This may cause unexpected issues when running the acceptance testing since this can prevent various operations from occurring such as opening network connections to AWS.
 To view this limit, the `ulimit -n` command can be run.
 To update this limit, run `ulimit -n 1024`  (or higher).